 Full TitleA Single-arm, Phase 2 Study to Evaluate the Safety and Efficacy of IMMU-132 in Patients with Metastatic Castration-Resistant Prostate Cancer Who Have Progressed on Second Generation AR-Directed Therapy

 Prostate cancers initially need the male hormone testosterone for growth.
 Hormone therapies that lower the level of testosterone are among the most effective treatments for prostate cancers that have spread to other organs (metastasized).
 The benefits of hormone treatments do not last, however.
 Over time, many prostate cancers continue to grow despite hormonal therapies; these are called “castration-resistant prostate cancers” (CRPC).

-The purpose of this study is to assess the safety and effectiveness of the investigational drug sacituzumab govitecan (IMMU-132) in men with metastatic CRPC that continued to grow while they were taking hormonal therapy such as abiraterone, enzalutamide, or apalutamide.
-IMMU-132 is a chemotherapy drug attached to an antibody.
-The antibody in IMMU-132 binds to a type of cancer-causing cell and stops the cell’s ability to grow.
+The purpose of this study is to assess the safety and effectiveness of the drug sacituzumab govitecan (IMMU-132) in men with metastatic CRPC that continued to grow while they were taking hormonal therapy such as abiraterone, enzalutamide, or apalutamide.
+Sacituzumab govitecan is a chemotherapy drug attached to an antibody.
+The antibody binds to a type of cancer-causing cell and stops the cell’s ability to grow.
+Sacituzumab govitecan is used to treat advanced breast cancer; its use in this study is considered investigational.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have metastatic CRPC and evidence of continued cancer growth while taking hormonal therapy with abiraterone, enzalutamide, or apalutamide.

 - Patients may not have received chemotherapy for CRPC.